Renzo Martens

 Renzo Martens (born 1973 in Terneuzen) is a Dutch artist who currently lives and works in Amsterdam and Kinshasa.
-Martens became known for his controversial work, including Episode III: Enjoy Poverty (2008), a documentary that suggests that the Congo market their poverty as a natural resource.
+Martens became known for his controversial work, including Episode III: Enjoy Poverty (2008), a documentary that suggests that the Congo markets its poverty as a natural resource.
 In 2010 Renzo Martens initiated the art institute Human Activities that postulates a gentrification program on a palm oil plantation in the Congolese rainforest.

 Biography

 Renzo Martens studied Political Science at the University of Nijmegen and art at the Royal Academy of Fine Arts (KASK) in Ghent and the Gerrit Rietveld Academy in Amsterdam.

 In 2010 Martens got approved as an artist-in-residence at the ISCP program in New York.
 In 2013 the artist attended the Yale World Fellows Program, the leadership program of Yale University.
 Martens is currently working on a PhD in the arts at the Royal Academy of Fine Arts (KASK) in Ghent.
 Martens has given lectures on art, economy and representation at University College London, London School of Economics, Yale University, Goldsmiths (University of London), Städelschule Frankfurt, HEAD Genève, KASK and Museo Nacional Centro de Arte Reina Sofia in Madrid.

 Renzo Martens and CATPC are the Dutch entry for the Venice Biennale 2024.
 The curator is Hicham Khalidi.